luobohaohao/data-2/index.md

 ## Data Understanding
 ### Calendar
-1. We can see only six fields in this table.For date field: it’s not date type.For price field:it’s not int/float type.We need to transfer them if we need to calculate.There are some missing values in this field.
+1. We can see only six fields in this table.For date column: it’s not date type.For price column:it’s not int/float type and it have many missing values.

 ![image](https://user-images.githubusercontent.com/30916036/129543154-952ace67-4034-4c61-b4c7-20b00f340db7.png)